amirmahdioun/fifa-worldcup-2022/README.md

 ### Contact

-Please feel free to give me your feedbacks, suggestions or any bug resports
+Please feel free to give me your feedbacks, suggestions or any bug reports

 My email: amir.mahdioun@gmail.com